Democracy 2020 Digest: Virtual campaign begins under cloud of coronavirus outbreak

 CLICK HERE FOR FOX NEWS' COMPLETE CORONAVIRUS COVERAGE

-Asked on Friday if the president should take a test, Sanders answered: “I would.
+Asked on Friday by Fox News if the president should take a test, Sanders answered: “I would.
 You know, I was asked early on, to the best of my knowledge, I have not been in proximity to somebody who had the virus.
 If I knew that I was, I would get tested, and I think that holds true for the president.”

 The president has recently been in contact with a number of people who have tested positive for the virus.
 On Friday afternoon -- after declaring a national emergency in response to the pandemic -- Trump said he will “most likely” be tested for coronavirus “fairly soon.”